-BSc (Hons) Environment, Food and Society with Placement Year
+BSc (Hons) Environment, Food and Society (Placement Year)

-Benefit from our strong relationships with leading food and farming businesses, policy makers from industry,and government and civil society organisations; as well as gaining access to the organisations directly involved in promoting sustainable food and farming.
+Benefit from our strong relationships with leading food and farming businesses, policy makers from industry, and government and civil society organisations; as well as gaining access to the organisations directly involved in promoting sustainable food, farming and environmental management.
 You'll also have the chance to put your learning into practice during a work-based placement year.

-This programme will give you the skills to understand the challenges and contribute to the solutions of major global issues.
+This degree will give you the skills to understand the challenges and contribute to the solutions of major global issues.
 You will cover topics such as natural resource management, wildlife conservation, animal welfare, agro-forestry, ecology and community supported agriculture.
-The course has been developed in collaboration with the Soil Association Food for Life programme that aims to ‘make good food the easy choice for everyone’ in schools, nurseries, hospitals and care homes.
+The course has been developed in collaboration with the Soil Association Food for Life programme and is centred around four key themes – People and Food, Food and the Environment, People and the Environment, and Making a Difference.